Data protection checklist

 Section 1 should be considered when drafting information for participants and consent forms.

-Sections 2 to 9 should be considered when completing the sections in the ethics application form referring to the managing and handling of personal and other research data.
+Sections 2 to 9 should be considered when completing the sections in the ethics application referring to the managing and handling of personal and other research data.

 Transparency